grab/engineering-blog/_posts/2020-08-24-data-gateway.md

 In 2016, we started the DataGateway project to enable us to manage data access for the hundreds of Grabbers who needed access to [Presto](https://aws.amazon.com/big-data/what-is-presto/) for their work.
 Since then, DataGateway has grown to become much more than just an access control mechanism for Presto.
 In this blog, we want to share what we’ve achieved since the initial launch of the project.

-## The problems we wanted to solve
+## The Problems We Wanted to Solve

-As we were reviewing the key challenges around data access in Grab and assessing possible solutions, we came up with this prioritized list of user requirements we wanted to work on:
+As we were reviewing the key challenges around data access in Grab and assessing possible solutions, we came up with this prioritised list of user requirements we wanted to work on:

 *   Use a single endpoint to serve everyone.
 *   Manage user access to clusters, schemas, tables, and fields.